Historical Tattoo Techniques

 Don’t let this turn you off from learning the correct, and safe way to learn stick and poke tattooing.
 After dozens of trips to Japan, learning the correct way and safe way to tattoo by hand I’m putting together a series of kits to teach you how to safely start out in this exciting industry.
 Wether you want to make it a career or simply want to make a few small tattoos on yourself or your friends.

 It’s launching soon!
-Sign up for the elite tattoo artist insider to be the first to grab one of these kits, as well as learning more insider tips on the art of tattooing.
+Sign up for the artist accelerator program to be the first to grab one of these kits, as well as learning more insider tips on the art of tattooing.